arp242/zdb/README.markdown

 testing!) it.
 Just need someone to write a patch 😅

-Note: compile with `CGO_ENABLED=0` if you're not using `cgo`, otherwise it will depend on the go-sqlite3 (which uses cgo).
+Note: compile with `CGO_ENABLED=0` if you're not using `cgo`, otherwise it will depend on the go-sqlite3, which uses cgo.

 ---